nilaymaj/courza/README.md

 Find and discuss course-related topics and resources easily!

-Will support course-wide polls, file uploads, chat groups and maybe more.
+Will support course-wide polls, file uploads, thread groups and maybe more.

 ## Instructions